 All international students should obtain a student visa prior to attending Niagara University.
-Each student should complete an application for the Certificate of Eligibility Form I-20 (I-20) and submit it to the records office at Niagara University well in advance of their expected start date.
+Each student should complete an application for the Certificate of Eligibility Form I-20 (I-20) and submit it to the Records and Financial Service Office at Niagara University well in advance of their expected start date.
 After a student has been accepted to Niagara University and has submitted an I-20 application with appropriate documentation, Niagara University will provide the student with the I-20 to present to the U.S. Consulate when applying for a student visa.
 Canadian citizens may present the Form I-20 at the bridge for processing and should not go to a U.S. Consulate.

-As of June 1, 2009, citizens of the United States, Canada, Mexico, and Bermuda are required to present a valid passport, passport card, NEXUS, or enhanced driver's license to enter the United States by land and sea.
-Already in effect, as of Jan.
-23, 2007, federal regulations require these same citizens to have a valid passport to enter the United States by air.
+Citizens of the United States, Canada, Mexico, and Bermuda are required to present a valid passport, passport card, NEXUS, or enhanced driver's license to enter the United States by land and sea.
+These same citizens are required to have a valid passport to enter the United States by air.

-Canadian nationals who commute from Canada may attend on a part-time or full-time basis, while all other international students must attend on a fulltime basis to maintain their F1 student visa status.
+Canadian nationals who commute from Canada may attend on a part-time or full-time basis, while all other international students must attend on a full-time basis to maintain their F1 student visa status.
 Canadian students attending part time are not eligible for the same full-time F1 visa benefits.